jhonsstn/freecodecamp-projects/README.md

 # freecodecamp-projects

-A registry of the projects I made during the freecodecamp.org curriculum.
+A record of the projects I did during the freecodecamp.org curriculum.